jasonjmcghee/rem/README.md

 with our computers, and believe it should be open source.

 Also, from a privacy / security perspective, this is like... pretty scary stuff, and I want the code open so we know for certain that nothing is leaving your laptop.
-Even logging to Sentry has the potential to leak private info.
+Even telemetry has the potential to leak private info.

 This is 100% local.
 Please, read the code yourself.